 How to Grow Microgreens

 Microgreens really aren’t too difficult to grow.
 You only need to get these guys a few days past their sprouting stage and they’re ready to be harvested.
-After obtaining the materials required to grow your mini plants you can place some potting soil in your tray and smooth it out to create an even garden bed for your seeds.
-For the best results and the fastest grow time you can soak the seeds in water overnight before planting to encourage them to sprout more quickly.
+After obtaining the materials required to grow your mini plants you can place some quality potting soil in your tray.
+Then, smooth it out to create an even garden bed for your seeds.
+For the best results and the fastest grow time, soak microgreens seeds in water overnight before planting them.
+This will encourage them to sprout more quickly.

-Scatter the seeds over the soil as evenly as possible, using more seeds than what you would if you were planning on growing mature plants.
-These guys are going to grow more like a field of grass than a single adult plant so they don’t need much space between them.
-You’ll want to harvest as many as you can from each tray since they aren’t going to grow very thick or tall.
+Scatter the seeds over the soil as evenly as possible, using more seeds than you would if growing mature plants.
+These guys are going to grow more like a field of grass than a single adult plant.
+So, they don’t need much space between them.
+Harvest as many as you can from each tray since they aren’t going to grow very thick or tall.

-Once they have been spread throughout the tray, cover them in a thin layer of soil and give them a generous misting of water.
-If you plan to use a warming mat you can place them on it at this point and position them near a window or under a grow light.
+Once they’ve been spread throughout the tray, cover them in a thin layer of soil and a generous water misting.
+If you plan to use a warming mat, you can place them on it at this point.
+Position them near a window or under a grow light.
 If using natural sunlight, a south-facing window is optimal as you will get the best light exposure throughout the day.

 Keep your little guys happy and healthy by misting them a few times per day.

 Grow time varies depending on what type of plant you’re growing.
 But, as a rule, they will typically be ready to harvest within 2 to 3 weeks.
 They’re ready when they sprout their first “true leaves,” as opposed to the “seed leaves” that come directly from seed.
 They should be about 1 to 2 inches tall once they’re ready to harvest.